tom-jj-G/Mission-to-Mars/README.md

 ## Note

 - a *mars_app* datable need to be created before launching the app
-- for hemispheres images, .jpg have been selected as .tiff ones cannot be displayed on Chrome (https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support)
+- for hemispheres images, .jpg have been selected as .tiff ones (those with the best image quality) cannot be displayed on Chrome (https://en.wikipedia.org/wiki/Comparison_of_web_browsers#Image_format_support)

 ## Screenshot of the portofolio